 Khmer public school students attend school for only half of the day.
-This often poses difficulties for working parents, who are forced to choose between earning an income to support their families or being at home for half of the day to watch their children.
-By providing a safe and nurturing environment for these students when they are not in school, Anjali allows parents to work, so they can raise themselves, their families, and their communities out of poverty.
+Consequently, this often poses difficulties for working parents, who are forced to choose between earning an income to support their families or being at home for half of the day to watch their children.
+By providing a safe and nurturing environment for these students when they are not in school, Anjali enables parents to work, fostering active communities that can raise themselves, and their families out of poverty.

 Our connection to our families and local Khmer schools is crucial to our work.
 Our social worker supports our parents by facilitating workshops and home visits that focus on parenting skills, mental health, health care, domestic violence, family budgeting and job search assistance.

-We’re not only involved with our families, but the wider community.
+Additionally, we’re not only involved with our families, but the wider community.
 Our social worker meets semi-annually with the commune chief, and we collaborate closely with schools and partner NGOs in the area.
-We also host evening community English classes for 60 students ages 6-12 who are not part of Anjali’s programs.
+Moreover, we also host evening community English classes for 60 students ages 6-12 who are not part of Anjali’s programs.